Beatwen/Forecast-Plugin-for-Q-SYS/README.md

 5. **Display Weather Data:**
    - Connect `Weather` output pin will be used for raw weather data.
    - `Temp` output pin will display the temperature.
    - `Icon Code` will display the weather icon code.
+This can be used to use your own weather icons.

 ## Controls and Properties